How I Learned to Stop Worrying and Love Retraining: Introduction

-\paragraph{Contributions.} The major contributions are as follows: \begin{enumerate} \item We empirically find that the results of \citet{LiYumerRamanan2020} regarding the Budgeted Training of Neural Networks apply to the retraining phase of IMP, providing further context for the results of \citet{Renda2020} and \citet{Le2021}.
+\paragraph{Contributions.} The major contributions are as follows: \begin{enumerate} \item We empirically find that the results of \citet{Li2020a} regarding the Budgeted Training of Neural Networks apply to the retraining phase of IMP, providing further context for the results of \citet{Renda2020} and \citet{Le2021}.
 Building on this, we find that the runtime of IMP can be drastically shortened by using a simple linear learning rate schedule with little to no degradation in model performance. \item We propose a novel way to choose the initial value of this linear schedule without the need to tune additional hyperparameters in the form of \textsc{Adaptive Linear Learning Rate Restarting} (ALLR).
-This extends the heuristic guidance given by \citet{Le2021} to also consider the impact of the previous pruning step. \item By considering the initial dense training phase as part of the same budgeted training scheme, we derive a simple yet effective method in the form of \textsc{Budgeted IMP} (BIMP) that can easily outperform most pruning-stable approaches given the same number of iterations to train a network from scratch. \end{enumerate} We believe that our findings not only advance the general understanding of the retraining phase, but more broadly question the belief that methods aiming for pruning-stability outperform methods that rely on {\lq}hard{\rq} pruning and retraining both in terms of the quality of the resulting networks and in terms of the speed at which they are obtained.
+Our approach takes the impact of pruning as well as the overall retraining time into account, improving upon previously proposed retraining schedules on a variety of learning tasks. \item By considering the initial dense training phase as part of the same budgeted training scheme, we derive a simple yet effective method in the form of \textsc{Budgeted IMP} (BIMP) that can outperform many pruning-stable approaches given the same number of iterations to train a network from scratch. \end{enumerate} We believe that our findings not only advance the general understanding of the retraining phase, but more broadly question the belief that methods aiming for pruning-stability are generally preferable over methods that rely on {\lq}hard{\rq} pruning and retraining both in terms of the quality of the resulting networks and in terms of the speed at which they are obtained.
 We also hope that BIMP can serve as a modular and easily implemented baseline against which future approaches can be realistically compared.

-\paragraph{Outline.} \cref{sec:preliminaries} contains a summary of existing literature and approaches regarding network pruning.
-It also contains a reinterpretation of some of these results in the context of Budgeted Training as well as a technical description of the methods we are proposing as a consequence of that context.
-In \cref{sec:experiments} we will experimentally analyze and verify the claims made in the previous section.
+\paragraph{Outline.} \cref{sec:preliminaries} contains a summary of existing literature and network pruning approaches.
+It also contains a reinterpretation of some of these results in the context of Budgeted Training as well as a technical description of the methods we are proposing.
+In \cref{sec:experiments} we will experimentally analyze and verify the claims made in the preceding section.
 We conclude this paper with some relevant discussion in \cref{sec:discussion}.